paulkernfeld/bitcoin-nanopayment/README.md

 ### Rapid payments
 An entity that sends rapid payments needs to have a lot of money in its account.
 Otherwise, it must wait between payments so that the recipient of the payments can verify that a double-spend attack is not being committed.
 Probabilistic nanopayments avoid this problem because they can pay the same value while sending fewer transactions to the blockchain.

 Properties
 ----------
 ### Advantages
 ### Of this protocol
 * Neither party needs to trust the other party
 * Neither party can cheat the other party
+* Can be used with any transport mechanism
 * The smallest possible payment is infinitesimal
 * Requires only two network round trips between payer and payee
-* Flexible - can be used with any transport mechanism

 ### Limitations
 #### Of this protocol
 * The recipient must hold the private key for the account that's being paid to
 * The payee must have a small amount of money to get paid
 * The payee can be DDoS'ed unless he is able to filter out illegitimate payment requests
+* Each payment requires two transactions (hence double the transaction fee)
 * The rate at which the payee can be paid depends on how much money the payee has
 * Payment requires two round trips between the payer and payee
-* Each payment requires two transactions
+* Only supports payments with probability *1/K*, where *K* is an integer

 #### Of this implementation
 * Stores the private key in a plaintext file
 * Requires use of Bitcoin-Qt's RPC functionality
-* Hardcoded to only send transactions for 0.01 BTC
+* Hardcoded to only send transactions for 0.01 BTC (smallest no-fee tx as of August 2013)
 * Can only send or receive one transaction at a time
 * Hardcoded to use testnet bitcoins
 * Minimum payment is 5.92e-13 Satoshis